-§ 63.6640 How do I demonstrate continuous compliance with the emission limitations and operating limitations?
+§63.6640 How do I demonstrate continuous compliance with the emission limitations, operating limitations, and other requirements?

-(a) You must demonstrate continuous compliance with each emission limitation and operating limitation in Tables 1a and 1b, Tables 2a and 2b, Table 2c, and Table 2d to this subpart that apply to you according to methods specified in Table 6 to this subpart.
+(a) You must demonstrate continuous compliance with each emission limitation, operating limitation, and other requirements in Tables 1a and 1b, Tables 2a and 2b, Table 2c, and Table 2d to this subpart that apply to you according to methods specified in Table 6 to this subpart.

 (b) You must report each instance in which you did not meet each emission limitation or operating limitation in Tables 1a and 1b, Tables 2a and 2b, Table 2c, and Table 2d to this subpart that apply to you.
 These instances are deviations from the emission and operating limitations in this subpart.
 These deviations must be reported according to the requirements in §63.6650.
 If you change your catalyst, you must reestablish the values of the operating parameters measured during the initial performance test.
-When you reestablish the values of your operating parameters, you must also conduct a performance test to demonstrate that you are meeting the required emission lim40 CFR Ch.
-I (7-1-10 Edition)

-itation applicable to your stationary RICE.
+When you reestablish the values of your operating parameters, you must also conduct a performance test to demonstrate that you are meeting the required emission limitation applicable to your stationary RICE.